 Do Flying Ants Bite?

-Flying ants are the reproductive members of various ant species, and whether they bite depends on the ant type.
-Some species, such as carpenter ants, crazy ants, and field ants, are more likely to bite, and their flying reproductives may do the same.
-Other species, such as flying fire, harvester, and acrobat ants, are more likely to sting.
+It depends on the ant species.
+Some species, such as carpenter ants, crazy ants, and field ants are more likely to bite.
+Other species, such as flying fire ants, harvesters, and acrobat ants, are more likely to sting.

 If you are bitten or stung by a flying ant, follow these steps: